 Prior to review of the mouse Local Lymph Node Assay (LLNA) by the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the European Centre for the Validation of Alternative Methods (ECVAM) in 1999, the traditional tests accepted by regulatory authorities for the assessment of a substance's skin sensitization potential were two guinea pig tests, the Guinea Pig Maximization Test (GPMT) and the Buehler Test (Organisation for Cooperation and Development (OECD) Test Guideline (TG) 406, 1992).

-The LLNA is overall appropriate for testing most types of substances.
+The LLNA is, overall, appropriate for testing most types of substances.
 Nevertheless, and in common with all predictive test methods, concerns have been raised with this assay including: levels of false positive responses, variability due to vehicle, and predictivity (Anderson et al., 2011).
 No toxicology test is perfect, including the LLNA (Basketter et al., 2012).
-A key perspective is that no predictive test is without limitations; having a good appreciation of these limitations is necessary for making the best use of the information derived from any methods.
+A key perspective is that no predictive test is without limitations, and having a good appreciation of these limitations is necessary for making the best use of the information derived from any method.

-The OECD Test Guideline 429 (TG 429), Skin Sensitisation: Local Lymph Node Assay, was adopted in 2002 (OECD, 2002); the OECD TG 406 describes the traditional animal test methods (OECD, 1992).
-For animal data, the GHS recommends using the OECD Test Guidelines for skin sensitization test data, but notes that "other methods may be used provided that they are well-validated and scientific justification is given" (UNECE, 2004, p.
+The GHS recommends using the OECD Test Guidelines for skin sensitization test data, but notes that "other methods may be used provided that they are well-validated and scientific justification is given" (UNECE, 2004, p.
 153).

 US agencies that may require sensitization testing include the Environmental Protection Agency (EPA), Consumer Product Safety Commission (CPSC), Food and Drug Administration (FDA), and Occupational Safety and Health Administration (OSHA).
-The EPA, FDA, and OSHA accepted the LLNA in 1999 as an alternative to the GPMT (ICCVAM, 2007a).
-The EPA's revised test guideline, OPPTS 870.2600 Skin Sensitization, "incorporates the LLNA for use as an alternative method for assessing skin sensitization under the appropriate circumstances," and has been harmonized with the OECD TG 429.
+The EPA, FDA, and OSHA accepted the LLNA in 1999 as an alternative to the GPMT (ICCVAM, 2007).
+The EPA's revised test guideline, OPPTS 870.2600 Skin Sensitization, "incorporates the LLNA for use as an alternative method for assessing skin sensitization under the appropriate circumstances," and it has been harmonized with the OECD TG 429.
 More recently, the FDA has claimed the LLNA test methods are not appropriate for some of the types of products they regulate.

-The GHS guidelines and most countries do not differentiate strong from weak sensitizers.
+The GHS guidelines, and most countries, do not differentiate strong from weak sensitizers.
 However, only substances considered to be strong sensitizers are regulated under the Federal Hazardous Substances Act (FHSA) in the US.
-The OECD Scientific Issue Paper on Strong vs. Weak Sensitizers describes current approaches of different countries and regions to potency determination, as well as harmonization issues needing further consideration for classification purposes (OECD, 2006).
+The OECD Scientific Issue Paper on Strong vs. Weak Sensitizers (2006) describes current approaches of different countries and regions to potency determination, as well as harmonization issues needing further consideration for classification purposes.

-More about recent developments in non-animal test methods can be found in Emerging Research, Methods & Policies.
+More on recent developments in non-animal methods for skin sensitization testing can be found at: